yohn-dezmon/auto-save-email/README.md

 emails into folders that exist for their respective ID numbers.

 The script is written to be used in Microsoft PowerShell.

-*for the $file variable, I've taken out the path to my folder for security purposes.*
+*For the $file variable, I've taken out the path to my folder for security purposes.